 Some experts suggest that the average nationwide cost of a mobile home lot is $380 per month.
 However, this rate can vary significantly and can range anywhere from $100 to upwards of $900, especially in heavily populated areas such as California.

 Importantly, larger organizations will have more standardized rates than smaller mom and pop owned parks.
 Here, you will likely receive cheaper rates from less professional park owners, but may also see trade-offs in insurance, maintenance, or available customer service and support.
 It’s always a good idea to review your options before committing to ensure that you know what you’re getting.

-What affects mobile home lot rent?
+What affects mobile home lot rent and its price?

 Mobile home lots are priced based on location, amenities, park features, and considerations such as maintenance.
 You’ll commonly see increases in price based on: